 GREG ALLEN: If you'd like to see federal tax dollars at work, drive west from Miami through the Everglades on Highway 41, the Tamiami Trail.

-As Governor Rick Scott says, the shortfall is forcing them to make tough choices in many areas, including protecting the environment.
+ALLEN: As Governor Rick Scott says, the shortfall is forcing them to make tough choices in many areas, including protecting the environment.

-Those actions have led environmentalists to worry Florida is returning to its dark ages, when the state's beaches, water and open land were viewed as commodities to be exploited.
+ALLEN: Those actions have led environmentalists to worry Florida is returning to its dark ages, when the state's beaches, water and open land were viewed as commodities to be exploited.

 ALLEN: At the Tropical Audubon Society headquarters in Miami, director Laura Reynolds unscrews the top from a large, waterproof container.
 It's filled with pictures, letters and artifacts placed inside for a purpose.

-Ms REYNOLDS: A lot of people in the community that work on environmental issues were so frustrated with what's going on in the state right now that we thought we needed to send a message to the future.
+REYNOLDS: A lot of people in the community that work on environmental issues were so frustrated with what's going on in the state right now that we thought we needed to send a message to the future.

-Kirk Fordham, head of the Everglades Foundation, has been working to convince legislators and the governor that dismantling regulations to help developers and the construction industry is short-sighted.
+ALLEN: Kirk Fordham, head of the Everglades Foundation, has been working to convince legislators and the governor that dismantling regulations to help developers and the construction industry is short-sighted.
 He warns that loosening environmental protections may endanger the state's largest industry: tourism.

 ALLEN: Florida's former governor and three-term senator, Bob Graham, says he believes the state's elected leaders may be losing sight of some important core values long defended by both political parties.
 In a recent op-ed piece published statewide, he called on politicians to reassess their plans to downgrade environmental protections.

-Greg Allen, NPR News, Miami.
+ALLEN: Greg Allen, NPR News, Miami.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.